JDL Travel

 peeps

 Chef Dylan whipped us up a delicious Sunday brunch (his specialty) before we attempted round 2 of Easter weekend beach trips.
 It was a gorgeous and sunny day, and Dylan even swam in the Ocean!
-We also chatted with some friendly fellow travelers from Canada.
+We also chatted with some fellow travelers from Canada.
 Our Easter dinner ended up being a picnic of charcuterie and other leftovers while hanging outside at the campsite!
 We enjoyed a sunrise walk and coffee before Gram-B departed, and our usual work week resumed.

 Easter beach